 - Fire and safety issues: Dangerous fires or other safety hazards often lead to injury.

 Contact Our Personal Injury Firm

-If you or a loved one has been in a personal injury accident in Pennsylvania, it’s important that you contact an experienced Philadelphia personal injury attorney to help you with your case and to make sure that you are not taken advantage of.
+If you or a loved one has been in a personal injury accident in Pennsylvania, it’s important that you contact an experienced Philadelphia personal injury attorney.
+We will help you with your case and make sure that you are not taken advantage of.
 Contact Spear Greenfield to get the right attorney in your corner.